 Use Automation Where Possible

 Monitoring your AR and AP involves a lot of moving parts.
-You have to create invoices and receipts, purchase orders, shipping orders, and other documentation to support your financial statements.
+You have to create invoices and receipts, purchase orders, shipping orders, manage journal entries to relevant general ledger accounts, and other documentation to support your financial statements.
 If one thing falls through the cracks, it can wreak havoc on your entire accounting department.

 Purchasing software can automate all your transactions in real-time, ensuring nothing is overlooked.
 It can also make financial reporting much easier, and help you find issues such as delinquent accounts.